mwpowellhtx/Ellumination.NGettext.Wpf/README.md

 NGettext.Wpf.CompositionRoot.Compose("ExampleDomainName");
 ```

 The `"ExampleDomainName"` string is the domain name.
-This means that, when the current culture is set to `"da-DK"`, localization shall occur from `"Locale\da-DK\LC_MESSAGES\ExampleDomainName.mo"`, relative to where your WPF application is running.
+This means that, when the current culture is set to `"da-DK"`, localization shall occur from `Locale\da-DK\LC_MESSAGES\ExampleDomainName.mo`, relative to where your WPF application is running.
 You must include the corresponding [`.mo`](https://file.org/extension/mo) files in your application, ensuring that they are copied to the output directory.

 Now you can do something like this in XAML: